gferreira/fb-variable-spacing/docs/_topics/spacing-vs-tracking.md

 ![]({{ site.url }}/images/spacing-axis-vs-tracking_2.png){: .img-fluid}

-In tight settings, the left and right margins are reduced to zero causing glyph edges to touch; there is no lower setting beyond that.
+In tight settings, the left and right margins tend to zero, when glyph edges are allowed to touch; this is the minimum value for the axis.
 Glyph occlusions do not occur.

 Adding kerning to the mix